IKOHATA/pair_dftd3/README.md

 ## Description

 The _dftd3_ pair style computes the Grimme's D3 dispersion correction [1] with the Becke-Jones dumping function [2].
-Large cutoff radii often cause memory overflow.
+Large cutoff radii often cause memory shortage.
 A cutoff radius smaller than 12.0 Å is recommmended.

 ## Note